-When a new segment was created, the logical volume on which it was to reside was specified by the "logical volume" attribute of its parent directory, and the system chose a physical volume.
-Initially, we simply chose the pack with the most free storage, in order to balance I/O load and disk usage.
+When a new segment was created under NSS, the logical volume on which it was to reside was specified by the "logical volume" attribute of its parent directory, and the system chose a physical volume.
+Initially, we simply chose the physical volume (e.g. disk pack) with the most free storage, in order to balance I/O load and disk usage.
 Shortly after the system went into use at MIT, operations called and asked if they could add a new physical volume to a logical volume, without shutting down.
 This was a new feature of the system we were quite proud of, and we had tested it carefully, so we said OK.
-The volume added just fine, but then the system slowed to a crawl, because all new segments were allocated on the new empty volume, and so that new volume was by far the busiest on the system.
+The volume added just fine, but then the MIT system slowed to a crawl, because all new segments were allocated on the new empty volume, and so that new volume was by far the busiest on the system.
 I think we had to force demount and evacuate the new volume and rush through a system change that used a better allocation algorithm.

 One neat feature we added to the system was page fault counts.
 Each segment had a counter added to its VTOCE that recorded the number of page faults ever taken on the segment; in other words, the number of page reads done on the segment since creation.
 We had administrative tools that could read the counters for all the segments in a logical volume and invoke the segment mover to move segments around to balance usage.

-The first steps toward NSS were taken in late 1973, when we published a memo defining the problem.
+The first steps toward NSS were taken in late 1973, when we published the memo defining the problem.
 Steve, André, and I decided to have design meetings every morning until we came up with a design, and the basic design decisions were set within a few months.
-We continued design discussions, bringing in others at CISL and producing more documents, and began coding in fall 1974.
+We continued design discussions, bringing in others at CISL and publishing more documents, and began coding in fall 1974.

 NSS reached command level in May 1975, but there was much more work to do until it was integrated into a production system.
-MSS 28.0 was installed for exposure at MIT in February 1976, and MR 4.0 provided NSS to general Multics customers in June 1976.
+MCR 1582, "New version of storage system," was approved in December 1975, MSS 28.0 was installed for exposure at MIT in February 1976, and MR 4.0 provided NSS to general Multics customers in June 1976.

 The Multics Storage System Program Logic Manual, Honeywell Order No. AN61, was written by Bernie Greenberg, and is a wonderful document, describing the internal workings of the Multics virtual memory and storage system.
 I wrote a short note, "It Can Be Done," published in IEEE Computer, May 1994, describing how André Bensoussan built the VTOC manager.
-(My notes for a talk at HLSUA in October 1974 reminded me of some details.)
-I have a list of internal design memos about NSS, but not the memos.
-The * indicates multiple authors; others are by me.
+My notes for a talk at HLSUA in October 1974 reminded me of some details.
+We have Multics Technical Bulletins scanned courtesy of the Multics History Project.